-The interaction between major cardiovascular medications, dietary factors, and stress testing and our recommendations for continuing or discontinuing the individual drug or dietary component will be discussed here.
+The interaction between major cardiovascular medications, dietary factors (namely items containing caffeine), and stress testing and our recommendations for continuing or discontinuing the individual drug or dietary component will be discussed here.
 Indications and procedures for stress testing are discussed separately.
 (See "Selecting the optimal cardiac stress test" and "Stress testing for the diagnosis of obstructive coronary heart disease" and "Exercise ECG testing: Performing the test and interpreting the ECG results" and "Overview of stress radionuclide myocardial perfusion imaging" and "Overview of stress echocardiography".)

 STRESS TESTING CONCEPTS